BigMoneyKirk/flutter_complete_guide/README.md

 ## Purpose

 The purpose of me learning how to create Flutter applications is to build my portfolio.
-That way when people as me to build them an app or a website, I am well prepared.
+That way when people ask me to build them an app or a website, I am well prepared.
 The Flutter mobile app will correspond with my personal brand - that means it will complement my web app that I plan to build with Wix.

-I plan to use Wix to build my new personal app because most of the time people want me to build their website, it will use a development tool such as Wix.
+I plan to use Wix to build my new personal app because most of the time people want me to build their website, I will use a development tool such as Wix.
 It is time to put my pride to the side so that I can make quality websites for my future clients.
 They will not be disappointed.

 ## Getting Started